A seed fund that takes no equity!

 The National Science Foundation (NSF) supports a broad range of research and education spanning all areas of science and engineering.
-NSF has played a key role in the development of many advanced technologies, including inkjet printers, magnetic resonance imaging, tissue engineering, and the internet!
+NSF has played a key role in the development of many advanced technologies, including portable diagnostic tools, implantable sensors, and advanced imaging technologies.
 If you have an innovative and transforming idea, then NSF is an excellent source of funding.
-As of 2017, NSF had a budget of $7.5 billion.
-While much of these funds go to basic research at academic institutions, almost $200 million of the NSF budget goes towards small businesses and entrepreneurs through the SBIR program.
+Almost $200 million of the NSF budget goes towards small businesses and entrepreneurs through the Small Business Innovation Research (SBIR) program.

 NSF funds both SBIR and STTR applications.
 While the DOD funds military applications and NIH funds clinically relevant applications, NSF has a broader focus.
 Successful NSF applications show broad societal effects and promise to provide transformative solutions to existing industries.
 NSF is not looking for incremental advances.
 Innovation is stressed even more at NSF than other agencies.

 A key difference between NSF and other SBIR agencies is that NSF limits the number of SBIR proposals that a company can submit.
 NSF only allows a company to submit one (1) proposal per SBIR cycle.
 So, it’s quite important to determine the most appropriate topic for your proposed approach.